What are the Differences Between Aluminum and Stainless Steel?

 Stainless steel welding is easier than aluminum.

 Stainless steel is a very hard material.
-In contrast, aluminum is very soft and easy to process material.
+In contrast, aluminum is a very soft and easy to process material.
 That is why aluminum is often preferred.

 - Thermal Properties